Poisson smooth structures on stratified symplectic spaces: Symplectic stratified spaces and compatible smooth structures

-The smooth structure $ C^\infty (M_0)_{can}$ is known to inherit the Poisson structure from $M$, see \cite[Proposition 3.1]{SL1991}.
-We observe that $C^\infty (M_0)_{can}$ is also weakly symplectic, since by Proposition \ref{sl1} the pull back $\pi ^{*} (\om_0)$ is equal to the restriction of the symplectic form $\om$ to $Z$. \end{example}
+\begin{proposition} The smooth structure $ C^\infty (M_0)_{can}$ is both weakly symplectic and Poisson. \end{proposition} \begin{proof} We observe that $C^\infty (M_0)_{can}$ is weakly symplectic, since by Proposition \ref{sl1} the pull back $\pi ^{*} (\om_0)$ is equal to the restriction of the symplectic form $\om$ to $Z$.
+Furthermore, the Poisson property of $C^\infty (M_0)_{can}$ follows from \cite[Proposition 3.1]{SL1991}, where they showed that $C^\infty (M_0)_{can}$ is closed under the Poisson bracket.
+This completes the proof of Proposition \ref{quote}. \end{proof} \end{example}

+Let us consider another important class of stratified symplectic spaces, which are the closure of nilpotent orbits in a complex semisimple Lie algebra $\g$.
+This class has been examined by Panyshev \cite{Panyushev1991}, Huebschmann \cite{Hueb2004}, Fu \cite{Fu2003} and many other under different perspectives.